MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extension-moving-scope.md

 ### Identity requirements for publishing an AppSource app as a DEV extension

-- DEV extensions should have a different `App ID` because there might be other global apps published to your service and they will collide.
-If you do not change the `App ID`, the app that you have published from Visual Studio Code to a developer sandbox will be automatically unpublished from your environment if another user tries to install the AppSource app in their environment.
+- DEV extensions should have a different app `id` because there might be other global apps published to your service and they will collide.
+If you do not change the app `id`, the app that you have published from Visual Studio Code to a developer sandbox will be automatically unpublished from your environment if another user tries to install the AppSource app in their environment.

 ### Additional requirements for publishing an AppSource app as a DEV extension

-- If you haven't changed the `App ID` of the AppSource app in your DEV extension, to prevent publishing the DEV extension if another AppSource app depends on that particular AppSource app.
-If you want to achieve such functionality the whole chain of dependencies should be published as DEV extensions with different `App ID`.
+- If you haven't changed the app `id` of the AppSource app in your DEV extension, to prevent publishing the DEV extension if another AppSource app depends on that particular AppSource app.
+If you want to achieve such functionality the whole chain of dependencies should be published as DEV extensions with different app `id`.

 ## Publishing a PTE as a DEV extension